airbnb/optica/README.md

 ## Development ##

-You'll need a copy of zookeeper running locally, and it should have the right path for optica:
+You'll need a copy of zookeeper running locally, and it should have the correct path for optica:

 ```bash
 $ zkServer start